 - Monitor your blood sugar as recommended by your caregiver

 - Seek advice from a dietitian to ensure that your nutritional needs are met.

 - Keep a food log to determine which foods cause elevated sugar levels.

 Untreated, gestational diabetes could cause excess sugar to enter the baby's bloodstream, putting the baby at risk for complications.
-Baby is likely to grow too fast and become too large, which can make delivery more complicated or result in high blood sugar levels at birth or obesity later in life.
-It can also cause mom to develop pre-eclampsia (pregnancy-related high blood pressure).
+Baby is likely to grow too fast and become too large, making delivery more complicated or resulting in high blood sugar levels at birth or obesity later in life.
+It can also cause the mom to develop pre-eclampsia (pregnancy-related high blood pressure).

 If you get gestational diabetes, you'll probably need additional fetal monitoring during your third trimester.
 Gestational diabetes usually resolves after your baby is born.
 However, about half of those with gestational diabetes have a chance of developing type 2 diabetes after the baby is born, so you may need monitoring after your pregnancy.